It can be hard to know when to start exercising after having a baby. Read our guide for some great new mum exercise tips.

 Depending on their birth experience, most women are able to start gentle exercise around six weeks after your baby is born.
 Do check with your GP or Health Visitor at your six week postnatal appointment to double check that you’re healing well, have no problems that might make exercise a bad idea and to raise concerns about any injuries or strains you may have had.

-If you had a c-section the general advice is to wait 12 weeks before taking part in strenuous exercise, but really it depends on the individual so if you're not sure then it's best to check.
+If you had a Caesarean section, the general advice is to wait 12 weeks after the birth before starting to take part in any strenuous exercise - but really, it depends on the individual, so if you're not sure, then it's best to check.

 Being pregnant and giving birth puts a lot of pressure on your pelvic floor muscles, so this is one area that we all need to focus on pretty much as soon as we give birth.
 Pelvic floor exercises are so important - please don't skip them!

 Everything is better with friends!
-Having a workout buddy can help to motivate and encourage us to keep going and is a lot more fun too.
+Having a workout buddy can help to motivate and encourage us to keep going - and it is a lot more fun too!
 Take a look online for local buggy fit classes, or gym classes that you can go to with friends.